benhuson/wp-mailfrom/readme.txt

 == Changelog ==

 = 1.0 =
-* Pretty much re-coded from scratch - now based around a core WP_MailFrom class.
+* Pretty much re-coded from scratch - now based around a core WP_MailFrom_II class.
 * Uses the [WordPress Settings API](http://codex.wordpress.org/Settings_API).
-* Stores name and email as `wp_mailfrom_name` and `wp_mailfrom_email` options.
-Legacy support provided for old options.
+* Stores name and email as `wp_mailfrom_ii_name` and `wp_mailfrom_ii_email` options.
+Upgrade support provided for old options.

-= 0.6 =
-* readme.txt changed to reflect compatibility with recent versions of WordPress.

 == Upgrade Notice ==

 = 1.0 =
 This version is pretty much a complete re-write, fixes loads of bugs and works with the most recent versions of WordPress.

-= 0.6 =
-This version just updates compatibility information.

-== Theme/Plugin Authors ==

-= 1.0 =
-This version is pretty much a complete re-write.
-If you have been using a previous version of this plugin it should just work.

-However, for naming consistency, the option names have changed.
-If you accessed either of the options directly for any reason you will need to re-factor you code as support for the old options will be removed in a future version.

-The old options could be retrieved as follows:

-`get_option( 'site_mail_from_name' );
-get_option( 'site_mail_from_email' );`

-You should now use:

-`get_option( 'wp_mailfrom_name' );
-get_option( 'wp_mailfrom_email' );`
+If upgrading from the [WP Mail From](http://wordpress.org/extend/plugins/wp-mailfrom/) plugin your current name an email settings should be copied across but please check.